-With a self invested personal pension or SIPP, you have control over where your money goes and you can invest your pension money in a much wider range of investments than with ordinary pensions, including shares, hundreds of different investment funds and – sometimes – even property.
+With a self invested personal pension or SIPP, you have control over where your money goes.
+And you can invest your pension money in a much wider range of investments than with ordinary pensions.
+These include shares, hundreds of different investment funds and – sometimes – even property.

 The choice is yours when it comes to what you can invest your self-invested personal pension money in.
 Investments you can hold within a SIPP include: